6 tips to design a magazine like National Geographic

 So, if you want to design a magazine like National Geographic, I’d say pay extra attention to your contents page.
 Try to make it not only easy-to-follow by using bold headlines or hanging numbers for a clutter-free layout, but also display images along the text in a way that makes it easy to follow for the reader, while still stirring an emotion.

 - Finding the right balance: content – layout

 Perhaps one of the most difficult tasks is how to organize and present the content of your magazine.
 But if we take a look at how National Geographic has done things, there are a few guidelines that you can follow.
 One is double page layouts.
 Most of their articles are introduced on double pages and have an impactful photograph framed by portions of text.
 This method is great to use if you want to grab the attention of your readers from the very start.

 Another one would be drop-caps from which the opening paragraph grows.
 These are perfect if you wish to add some depth to the structure of any article and mark their beginning.

 It can be quite overwhelming to find just the right balance.
 To start with, you can use magazine templates to make your job easier and also to take inspiration from.
-Flipsnack offers quite a few templates to choose from and you can easily customize them in a matter of minutes.
+Flipsnack offers quite a few travel magazine templates to choose from and you can easily customize them in a matter of minutes.